 Because this breed loves to be water, their low-hanging ears expose them and result in serious infections.

-Regular checks should be performed to monitor any signs of infections like mucus coming from the ears, scratching, foul smells, or head shaking.
+Regular checks should be performed to monitor signs of infections like ear mucus, scratching, foul smells, or head shaking.

 It could lead to irreversible damage and sometimes deafness.